DORA metrics explained: The four key DevOps measurements

 Deployment frequency and lead time for changes measure the pace at which engineers release new software changes, while change failure rate and time to restore service gauge the software delivery systems’ reliability and resilience.
 DevOps teams can significantly improve their engineering performance and business outcomes by continuously monitoring and enhancing these metrics.

 The DORA framework leverages these metrics to classify teams as Elite, High, Medium, or Low performers.
-Their research shows Elite performers excelling in these metrics are twice as likely to meet or exceed organizational performance targets.
+Their research shows that elite performers who excel in these metrics are twice as likely to meet or exceed organizational performance targets.

 The four key metrics, foundational to evaluating software delivery performance, originate from the influential book “Accelerate” by Nicole Forsgren, Jez Humble, and Gene Kim.
 The DORA team synthesizes years of research to identify the ‘Accelerate’ metrics that drive high performance and elite value stream management in technology organizations.